TechShop

 TechShop offered safety and basic use training on all of its tools and equipment in addition to advanced and special interest classes and workshops.
 For most equipment, a safety and use class had to be completed before it could be used.
 It was affiliated with the maker culture and participated in annual Maker Faire events.

 On November 15, 2017, with no warning, the company closed all domestic locations and announced it would declare bankruptcy under Chapter 7 of the U.S. bankruptcy code (immediate liquidation).
 An effort to purchase the company's assets and reopen the workshops fell through; however, the San Francisco location was reopened by a new owner on February 19, 2018.
 The original TechShop filed for bankruptcy a few days later, on February 26, 2018.
+Due to the continuing costs of litigation, the successor to TechShop also shut down in 2020.
+Many other maker spaces all over the world have sprung up in its place.

 History

-TechShop was founded by Jim Newton and Ridge McGhee.
-Jim Newton originally wanted to establish a place with tools to work on pet projects.
+TechShop was founded by Jim Newton, Ridge McGhee, and Robert Thomas.
+Jim Newton wanted to establish a place with tools to work on pet projects.
 Newton, who had been a science adviser to the TV show MythBusters and a College of San Mateo robotics teacher, was also motivated by his students' frustration with lack of access to equipment.

 Ridge McGhee, a resident of Atherton, California, was upset by the loss of American manufacturing capability to other countries.
 After a highly successful donation drive, the first TechShop officially opened to the public on October 1, 2006 in Menlo Park, California.
 TechShop had over 9,000 active members and trained over 100,000 people through their skill building classes and STEAM youth programs.

+Attempted expansions

+While it was still in business, TechShop attempted to expand widely, by opening new shops in different cities.
+The day before they closed, their website showed they operated in 10 cities in the United States, with Brooklyn New York as the newest.
+At one time or another they operated in: